csnizik/newsnizikdotcom/data/blog/power-permissioning-without-leaving-drupal-core.md

 ## What does this have to do with advanced permissions?

-Just using this OOB setup, we're able to make progress in our quest for tiered permissions.
+Just using this OOTB setup, we're able to make progress in our quest for tiered permissions.
 The Content Moderation module adds these permissions, which can be set however you need:

 - **Editorial workflow: Use Archive transition** - Move content from Published state to Archived state
 - **Editorial workflow: Use Create New Draft transition** - Move content from Draft, Published states to Draft state.